ngtquynh/PhoneAuthentication/README.md

 ## Installation

-- React is installed as `phone_authentication` folder.
+- React is installed as `PhoneAuthentication` folder.

 - Express API is installed as the `api` folder.